luizgustavops/ibpcalc/README.md

 * How to build

      cmake .
-     make (will generate the libibpcalc.so library and ibpcalc_test unit tests binary) make test (check the result log in the Testing dir)
+     make (will generate the libibpcalc.so library, ibpcalc_test unit tests binary and doxygen documentation) make test (check the result log in the Testing dir)

 * Static and dynamic analysis